MDecker-MobileComputing/Android_LinearLayoutDemos/README.md

 ----
 ## Screenshots

-First layout file `platzmangel.xml` shows what happens when there is lack of space to display all elements in a *LinearLayout*:
+First layout file `platzmangel.xml` shows what happens when there is lack of space to display all elements in a *LinearLayout*:<br>

 ![Screenshot 1](screenshot_1.png)  ![Screenshot 2](screenshot_2.png)

 For this example the *auto rotate* feature of the Android device or emulator instance has to be enabled.